Advancing African-Accented Speech Recognition: Epistemic Uncertainty-Driven Data Selection for Generalizable ASR Models: Background and Related Works

 \subsection{Active Learning}

-AL aims to reduce the number of labeled training examples by automatically processing the unlabeled examples and then selecting the most informative ones concerning a given cost function for a human to label.
+AL aims to reduce the number of labeled training examples by automatically processing unlabeled examples and selecting the most informative ones, considering a given cost function, for a human to label.
 It is particularly effective when labeled data is scarce or expensive, optimizing the learning process by focusing on samples that most improve the model performance and generalization \cite{settles2009active, gal2017deep}.
 Several works have demonstrated its effectiveness and efficiency.
-An AL setup involves an unlabeled dataset $\Dpool = \{\x_i\}_{i = 1}^{n_{\mathrm{pool}}}$, a labeled training set $\Dtrain = \{\x_i, \y_i\}_{i = 1}^{n_{\mathrm{train}}}$, and a predictive model with likelihood $p_{w}(y|x)$ parameterized by $w \sim p(W|\Dtrain)$.
+An AL setup involves an unlabeled dataset $\Dpool = \{\x_i\}_{i = 1}^{n_{\mathrm{pool}}}$, a labeled training set $\Dtrain = \{\x_i, \y_i\}_{i = 1}^{n_{\mathrm{train}}}$, and a predictive model with likelihood $p_{w}(y|x)$ parameterized by $w \sim p(W|\Dtrain)$ ($W$ are the parameters of the model).
 The setup assumes the presence of an oracle to provide predictions $\y$ for all $x_{i} \in \Dpool$.
 After training, a batch of data $\{ \x^*_i \}_{i=1}^{b}$ is selected from $\Dpool$ based on its EU.

 In \cite{al_speech_1}, AL was applied to a toy dataset of \textit{How May I Help You} recordings.
 Confidence scores were estimated for each word and used to compute the overall confidence score for the audio sample.
 This approach achieved competitive results using 27\% less data compared to the baseline.
 In \cite{al_speech_2}, the authors estimated confidence scores for each utterance using an online algorithm with the lattice output of a speech recognizer.
-The utterance scores were filtered through an informativeness function to select an optimal subset of training samples, reducing the labeled data needed for a given WER by over 60\%. \cite{accent_al} experimented with AL for accent adaptation in speech recognition.
+The utterance scores were filtered through an informativeness function to select an optimal subset of training samples, reducing the labeled data needed for a given WER by over 60\%. \citet{accent_al} experimented with AL for accent adaptation in speech recognition.
 They adapted a source recognizer to the target accent by selecting a small, matched subset of utterances from a large, untranscribed, multi-accented corpus for human transcription.
-They used a cross-entropy-based relevance measure alongside uncertainty-based sampling.
-However, their experiments on Arabic and English accents showed worse performance compared to baselines, while using more hours of recordings.
+They employed a cross-entropy-based relevance measure in conjunction with uncertainty-based sampling.
+However, their experiments on Arabic and English accents showed worse performance compared to baselines while using more hours of recordings.